glslify/glsl-gamma/README.md

 #### `toLinear = require('glsl-gamma/in')`
 ##### `genType = toLinear(genType color)`

 Take a sRGB value and return its linear form.
+For `vec4`, the alpha component is left unchanged.

 This is also the default export of `glsl-gamma`.

 #### `toGamma = require('glsl-gamma/out')`
 ##### `genType = toGamma(genType color)`

 Takes a linear value and return its gamma-corrected (sRGB) form.
+For `vec4`, the alpha component is left unchanged.

 #### `texture = require('glsl-gamma/texture')`
 ##### `vec4 color = texture(sampler2D uTex, vec2 vUv)`

 Samples from the given texture and gamma-corrects the sRGB values to linear form.
+The alpha component is left unchanged.

 ## License